siayi/YouTube-Unblocker/README.md

 - Bypasses firewalls

 ## What it does not do (currently)
-- Use correct headers when sending data (Planned)
 - Choose the location which the proxy should be geographically located (Unplanned)